This month, I’m looking forward to judging the prose entries for the Carrick U3A writing competition.

 A free, online literary journal published by the Australasian Association of Writing Programmes, Meniscus encourages international submissions and has an editorial team based in New Zealand, Australia and Britain.
 In 2103, they published another of my stories, A Walk in the Forest.

 I’ll be reading my short story, Impressionism, on 23 May at Telltales, Dolly’s Wine Bar, Church St, Falmouth.
 7 for a 7.30 start.
 Free event.

-Submissions are coming in for Cornish Short Stories: A Collection of Contemporary Cornish Writing.
+Just over two months until submissions close for Cornish Short Stories: A Collection of Contemporary Cornish Writing.
 My co-editor, Felicity Notley, and I are looking for unpublished short stories from new, emerging and existing writers from Cornwall for an anthology to be published by The History Press in 2018 .

 Find full details on the Cornish Short Stories website.
 Follow us @CornishShorts and Cornish Shorts on Facebook.
 The submission deadline is 7 July 2017.

 I’m delighted to have a piece of flash fiction in Elbow Room, Volume 16.
 For many years I’ve admired these beautiful, limited edition, hand-bound pamphlets which contain poetry and prose alongside work by visual artists.